pimoroni/pxt-inkybit/README.md

  A 250x122 pixel, tri-colour e-ink display for low frequency, high visibility status display.

-This package adds support for the Pimoroni inky:bit to makecode.microbit.org.
+This extension adds support for the Pimoroni inky:bit to makecode.microbit.org.

-A inky:bit is required to use this package, grab yours here: https://shop.pimoroni.com/products/inky-bit
+A inky:bit is required to use this extension, grab yours here: https://shop.pimoroni.com/products/inky-bit

-To use this package, go to https://makecode.microbit.org/, click "Advanced" then "Add Package" and search for inky:bit.
+To use this extension, go to https://makecode.microbit.org/, click "Advanced" then "Add Package" and search for inky:bit.

 ## JavaScript Reference